-While not completely understood, there seems to be a correlation between sexual release and a relieving of symptoms.
-Some doctors believe this to be related to the release of dopamine into the system during intimacy.
+While not completely understood, there seems to be a correlation between sexual release and relief of RLS symptoms.
+Some doctors believe this to be related to the release of dopamine during intimacy.
 Either way, whether or not it works, it certainly is worth a try!

 Engage in Mild Stretching

-Stretching the calves and hamstrings has been shown to decrease the symptoms for some people.
-The goal is not to set a stretching record, by any means, but a gentle stretching routine prior to bed can be quite beneficial to those suffering from RLS.
+Stretching the calves and hamstrings has been shown to decrease RLS symptoms for some people.
+The goal is not to set a stretching record, but a gentle stretching routine prior to bed can be quite beneficial to those suffering from RLS.

 Go For a Walk

 It has often been thought that RLS is related to poor circulation in certain people.
 Try taking in a walk around the block before bedtime.
 If you are already in bed when the symptoms start, get up and walk around your house for a few minutes, or even do a few deep knee bends.
-Just something to get your circulation pumping again can alleviate symptoms a great majority of the time.
+Just doing something to get your circulation pumping again can alleviate symptoms.

 Develop a Bedtime Routine